microsoft/DeepDevDocs/tutorials/03 - User Guides/custom-docker-image.md

 ---
-title: Use Custom Docker Image
+title: Use custom Docker images
 ---

+# How to run create custom Docker base images